Mon - Thur 7.30-15.30 Fri 7.30-14.00

 So why did Diamond MT switch to our range of masking boots?

 When the analysis was completed, it was found pricing for our conformal coating masking boots was lower by 30% compared to their current supplier.
+This made a significant saving to Diamond MT and immediately a trial production run was started.

 What was really interesting was after using them in the first month, Diamond MT found the masking boots lasted twice as long as their original boot from the alternate supplier.
+This meant that now Diamond MT has halved the volume of boots they order and this has reduced their costs by 60% for the year.

-This meant what started as a simple trial led to a huge saving to Diamond MT as a partner with SCH.
+What started as a simple trial led to a huge saving to Diamond MT as a partner with SCH.

 Need to know more about using conformal coating masking boots in your application process?